Robert Fadel: Political career

+He resigned from his parliamentary seat in 2016, in protest against corruption, lack of reforms, and the absence of sectarian diversity in local governance.
+This act of resignation made Fadel the first MP to step down in response to Lebanon's political crisis before Lebanon’s economic collapse of 2019.

 In 2016, he co-founded Kulluna Irada.

+Business Leadership

+Robert Fadel is best known for his leadership at ABC Group, one of Lebanon's leading retail and real estate companies.
+He served as Chairman and CEO from 2009 to 2017.
+His tenure is documented in the Harvard Business School case "From Beirut with Love", which explores his strategies in navigating family business dynamics and the volatile Lebanese market.

+Social Impact

+Fadel founded Bader in 2005, an NGO aimed at supporting young Lebanese entrepreneurs and reducing brain drain in Lebanon.

+He also established the Maurice Fadel Prize, in 2010 to honor his late father.

 International Engagement

 Fadel has served on the board of the International Crisis Group.
 His work with this organization included efforts in Venezuela, between Saudi Arabia and Iran, showcasing his role as a mediator in global politics.

 He is currently involved with InterMediate, a UK based conflict resolution organization founded by Jonathan Powell.

 Personal life

 Fadel has three children; he was married to Hala Frangie from 1999 to 2021.

-Fadel’s has a master's degree in finance and economics from the Paris Institute of Political Studies and a postgraduate degree in Public Administration from France's National School of Administration (ENA), where he also chaired the Global Alumni Association in 2000 and helped establish an ENA school in Lebanon.
+Fadel has a master's degree in finance and economics from the Paris Institute of Political Studies and a postgraduate degree in Public Administration from France's National School of Administration (ENA), where he also chaired the Global Alumni Association in 2000 and helped establish an ENA school in Lebanon.
 Additionally, he co-authored the book Regards sur la France.